praneshr/react-easy-bind/README.md

 The Easy Bind decorator will register an immutable function to the class and it'll be available as `this.easyBind()`.

-`this.easyBind()` creates a wrapping function on behalf of you.
-By this you can pass any additional parameters to the callback handler without any arrow functions or explicit bindings.
+`this.easyBind()` creates a wrapping function over the callback function.
+By this you can pass any additional parameters to the callback handler through `this.easyBind()` without any arrow functions or explicit bindings.

 #### Example
 ``` javascript